-Mr. Muñiz has more than 25 years of experience in international law, capital markets, and finance in the mining, logistics and infrastructure industries.
-He currently serves as a founding partner of Whetstone Resources, a private base and EV metals acquisition company; Executive Chair of privately held Mineral Adularia, and Executive Vice-Chair of Sunshine Silver which is also privately held.
-Mr. Muñiz currently serves as a member of the board of directors of Brookfield Infrastructure Partners LP, Hudbay Minerals Inc., and Gatos Silver Inc.
+Mr. Muñiz Quintanilla has more than 25 years of experience in international law, capital markets, and finance in the mining, logistics and infrastructure industries.
+He currently is a member of the board of directors of Brookfield Infrastructure Partners LP, Hudbay Minerals Inc., and Gatos Silver Inc. He is also Founding Partner of Whetstone Resources, Inc.

-Mr. Muñiz served as the Managing Director (CEO) and Executive Vice Chair of Americas Mining, the holding company of the mining division of Grupo Mexico from 2014 to 2018, as Managing Director (CEO) of Industrial Minera Mexico, the underground mining division of Grupo Mexico from 2010 to 2014, and as Chief Financial Officer of Grupo Mexico from 2007 to 2010.
-He holds a law degree from Universidad Iberoamericana, a master's degree in law from Georgetown University, and a master's degree in business administration from Instituto de Empresa.
+Mr. Muñiz served as the Managing Director (CEO) and Executive Vice Chair of Americas Mining, the holding company of the mining division of Grupo Mexico from 2014 to 2018, as Managing Director (CEO) of Industrial Minera Mexico, the underground mining division of Grupo Mexico from 2010 to 2014, and as Chief Financial Officer of Grupo Mexico from 2007 to 2014.
+He holds a law degree from Universidad Iberoamericana, in Mexico City, a master's degree in law from Georgetown University, and a master's degree in business administration from Instituto de Empresa, in Spain.